 Alphonso pulp blends brilliantly into a delightful mix-blitz mango shake.
 Another popular way of enjoying it is in aamras and puri.
 This is the variety of mango used to make Saraswat dishes.
 It can be consumed unripe as well as ripe.

-This variety of mango has its royal history.
+This variety of mango has a royal history.
 Dasheri is known to be the oldest mango, first cultivated by the Nawabs of India.
 It was sometime in the 18th century that a seedling was discovered.
 Since then it has been protected as a treasured variety.

 It is tremendously sweet and has earned the nickname “chusne wala aam”.
 It is native to a village near Malihabad in Uttar Pradesh.
 The name Dasheri comes from the Dasheri village where the 200-year-old fruit-bearing mother plant still exists.
 This variety has a protracted shape and is green in colour.
 Its season is from June to July.
 The unique taste of Dasheri mangoes is perfect for making delicious chutneys.